 Volunteer rewards scheme – While helping out at events is a voluntary role, to thank our awesome helpers for their time we do have a a rewards system where you can gain points to exchange for CCC/Ruapuna merchandise.

-The following are just some examples of how you and your family can get involved:
+The following are just some examples of how you and your family can get involved in race events:

 Most clubs and events are run with a business-like approach, so if you have secretarial, organising, marketing, numeracy or literary skills then this may be your niche.

-This is an exciting and specialised activity for reasonably fit men and women.
-You will assist with recovering cars from off-track spins and rescuing the driver when necessary.
+This is an exciting and specialised activity for reasonably fit volunteers.
+You are the first response team when a car spins/crashes or stops on track.
 Rescue Marshals work and train as a team, and will assist ambulance officers when called to do so.